rawnly/gist.nvim/README.md

 For GitLab, `cmd` defaults to `glab`.

-For Termbin, no command is needed as it uses direct HTTP.
+For Termbin and 0x0, no command is needed as it uses direct HTTP.

 For SourceHut, `cmd` defaults to `hut`.